PsyNeur/evolve-creature-neural-net/README.md

-# evolve-creature-neural-net
+# Evolving Creatures with Neural Networks

 A neural network for creatures that are evolved in a simple 2d world.
-First experiment with neural network.
+My first experiment with neural network.